-A significant outstanding claim against Baltimore County has the potential to impact members' contributions to the Employees' Retirement System of Baltimore County.
-The U.S. Equal Employment Opportunity Commission (EEOC) has sued Baltimore County claiming it violated the Age Discrimination in Employment Act (ADEA) by requiring employees who joined the retirement system as older workers to contribute more than workers who joined at a younger age.
+A significant outstanding claim against Baltimore County has been resolved.
+The U.S. Equal Employment Opportunity Commission (EEOC) sued Baltimore County claiming it violated the Age Discrimination in Employment Act (ADEA) by requiring employees who joined the retirement system as older workers to contribute more than workers who joined at a younger age.
 The United States District Court for the District of Maryland granted Baltimore County's Motion for Summary Judgment on January 21, 2009.
 The Fourth Circuit Court of Appeals reversed and remanded the case to the District Court.
 By Order entered on October 17, 2012, the District Court reversed itself and found the County liable for age discrimination.
 After the District Court granted the County permission to file an interlocutory appeal, the Fourth Circuit affirmed the liability determination of the District Court on March 31, 2014.
 The Supreme Court denied the County's Petition for Writ of Certiorari on November 3, 2014 and the case was remanded to the District Court for a determination of damages.
-On April 27, 2016, the court entered a Joint Consent Order Regarding Injunctive Relief, which resolved EEOC's claim for injunctive relief.
-On that same day, the court ordered the parties to submit briefs on the question of whether EEOC was entitled to any retroactive or prospective damages for claimed "excess contributions" by older members.
-The court conducted a hearing on July 29, 2016 to determine that issue.
+On April 27, 2016, the Court entered a Joint Consent Order Regarding Injunctive Relief, which resolved EEOC's claim for injunctive relief.
+On that same day, the Court ordered the parties to submit briefs on the question of whether EEOC was entitled to any retroactive or prospective damages for claimed "excess contributions" by older members.
+The Court conducted a hearing on July 29, 2016 to determine that issue.
 On August 24, 2016, the Court issued an order denying EEOC's Motion for Determination on Availability of Retroactive and Prospective Monetary Relief for the "excess contributions," and held specifically that "[n]either retroactive nor prospective monetary relief is available in this case," and closed the case.
 The EEOC filed an appeal from the order to the United States Court of Appeals for the Fourth Circuit.
 The appeal was heard on October 26, 2017.
-On September 19, 2018, the Court issued a published Per Curium Opinion vacating the opinion of the District Court and remanding the case "for a determination of the amount of back pay to which the affected employees are entitled under the ADEA."
+On September 19, 2018, the Court issued a published Per Curiam Opinion vacating the opinion of the District Court and remanding the case "for a determination of the amount of back pay to which the affected employees are entitled under the ADEA."
 On December 13, 2018, the County filed a petition for writ of certiorari requesting the Supreme Court of the United States to review the Fourth Circuit's decision.
 On June 17, 2019, the Supreme Court denied review.
 The case was remanded to District Court.
-The District Court has determined the class period and scope of the class.
-A jury trial on damages is scheduled for May 2020.
+The District Court then determined the class period and scope of the class.
+The parties exchanged expert reports and then reached a settlement for \$5.4 million which was approved by the Administration and the Board of Trustees of ERS.
+On April 24, 2020 the District Court signed a Joint Consent Order Regarding Monetary Relief and dismissed the case.
+The Settlement Fund was administered by Rust Consulting.
+Funds were paid to Rust Consulting from ERS on June 5, 2020.
+Rust Consulting sent out a Notice of Settlement and checks to identified members of ERS.
+The County posted a Notice on the ERS website.
+Rust submitted their Final Report on November 19, 2020 and this matter has been concluded.